 Finally, keep in mind that there’s a cause and effect phenomenon going on here.
 Content marketers are producing higher quality content so they can rank better with the search engines.
 That leads website visitors and casual Internauts to expect higher quality content when they use Google to search for information about a specific subject.
 That expectation will, to some extent, determine page rank for sites that offer content.

-So there’s two big reasons to produce 10x content.
+So there are two big reasons to produce 10x content.
 You’ll win more readers by offering high-quality articles and you’ll likely boost your search engine rank.

 Now that we have the “what” and the “why” of 10x content covered, let’s talk about the “how.”